BA, Mathematics, University of California-San Diego

 Junior Fellowship, Society of Fellows, Harvard University, 1999.

-Venkatesh is the Co-Editor (along with Lance Freeman) of City & Community, the journal of the Community and Urban Section of the American Sociological Association.
+CURRENT POSITIONS: Venkatesh is currently Chair of Policy & Budget, in the Committee on Global Thought.
+He is also Faculty Director of the MA in Global Thought, at Columbia University.
+He is the Co-Editor (along with Lance Freeman) of City & Community, the journal of the Community and Urban Section of the American Sociological Association.

 His most recent book is Floating City (Penguin Press).
 His earlier book, Gang Leader for a Day (Penguin Press) received a Best Book award from The Economist, and was translated into Chinese, Korean, Japanese, German, Italian, Polish, French and Portuguese.
-His previous work, Off the Books: The Underground Economy of the Urban Poor (Harvard University Press, 2006) about illegal economies in Chicago, received a Best Book Award from Slate.com (2006) as well as the C. Wright Mills Award (2007).
-His first book, American Project: The Rise and Fall of a Modern Ghetto (2000) explored life in Chicago public housing.
+His previous work, Off the Books: The Underground Economy of the Urban Poor (Harvard, 2006) received a Best Book Award from Slate.com (2006) as well as the C. Wright Mills Award (2007).
+His first book, American Project: The Rise and Fall of a Modern Ghetto (Harvard, 2000) explored life in Chicago public housing.

 Venkatesh’ editorial writings have appeared in The New York Times, the Chicago Tribune, Fast Company, and the Washington Post.
 He writes for Slate.com, and his stories have appeared in This American Life, WIRED, and on National Public Radio.